atrioinc/multi-cri/README.md

 In order to properly work with SLURM, we must to configure the NFS in this way:
 * K8s side
   * Create NFS PersistentVolume(PV) and PersistentVolumeClaim(PVC) to the NFS path (`/<NFS PATH>`).
-  * Mount the volume in container with `mountPath: "cri.babelfish"`.
+  * Mount the volume in container with `mountPath: "multicri"`.
 So the CRI will know which is the SLURM volume.
 * SLURM side
   * Mount the NFS path, `/<NFS PATH>`, on the `$HOME/<CRI_SLURM_MOUNT_PATH>/<VOLUME CLAIM NAME>`.